 - A multiple-family dwelling of four units or less

-Value Hearing Officers may also hear appeals for other types of property (small business, boat, airplane, etc.) with an assessed value of less than $500,000.
+Value Hearing Officers may also hear appeals for other types of real property with a total assessed value not exceeding $500,000.

 Who Should Hear My Appeal?

 The primary difference between the Appeals Board and the Value Hearing Officer is that an Appeals Board consists of a 3-member panel and the hearings have a more formal courtroom atmosphere.
 In contrast, the new Value Hearing Officer process is less formal, and the Value Hearing Officer is typically a real estate professional specializing in residential property.

 Having your appeal scheduled before a Value Hearing Officer is considered an expedient and convenient alternative to the more formal Board proceedings, and may provide a faster resolution to your appeal.